-Most of the course is based on individual meetings, but at each point, the student is required to present research chapter draft to the advisor and students receive the comments and join the review discussions.
-In the final process, students make the whole version of the thesis draft and the advisor provides the final comments and corrections.
+Most of the course is based on individual meetings, but at each point, the student is required to present research chapter draft to the advisor and all the students receive the comments and join together the review discussions.
+In the final process, students make the whole version of the thesis draft, chapter by chapter, and the advisor provides the final checks and suggestions.